wireservice/agate/docs/tutorial.rst

     |  ...   | ...    |
     |--------+--------|

-You'll notice we pass a list of tuples to :meth:`.TableSet.aggregate`.
-Each one includes three elements.
-The first is the column name to aggregate.
+You'll notice we pass a sequence of tuples to :meth:`.TableSet.aggregate`.
+Each one includes two elements.
+The first is the new column name being created.
 The second is an instance of some :class:`.Aggregation`.
-The third is the new column name.
 Unsurpringly, in this case the results appear roughly proportional to population.

 Question: **What state has the longest median time in prison prior to exoneration?**